 MNL will be served directly by trains when the yet-to-be-built Line 9 (Metro Manila Subway) eventually reaches the airport.
 Preparatory work for the subway line’s construction has already begun, with completion expected in 2025 or – allowing for the almost inevitable delays – within a few years thereafter.
 The approved plans call for a station to be built right next to T3, whilst unconfirmed proposals involve an extension that might serve one or both of the other international terminals and carry the line further until it meets an extended Line 1 west of the airport.

 Some readers might also be wondering why I haven’t mentioned Nichols Station (PNR South Main Line).
 After all, it’s probably the nearest railway stop – in terms of simple ground distance – to any of MNL’s international terminals, and to T3 in particular.
 The thing is, I’m reluctant to recommend Nichols Station at the moment given the poor state of PNR’s infrastructure and the lack of safe, convenient connections between there and T3.
 (I’ve seen some sources mentioning that it’s possible to walk from one to the other, but my own view and the consensus on this TripAdvisor thread is that it’s NOT a good idea.)
-However, once the massive North–South Commuter Railway project is completed sometime in the next decade or so, I can imagine a redeveloped Nichols Station gaining a proper road-based transfer link to MNL … and at that point, I’ll be happy to add it as an option.
-But not yet. 😉
+However, once the massive North–South Commuter Railway project is completed sometime in the next decade or so, I can imagine a redeveloped Nichols Station gaining a proper road-based transfer link to MNL…and at that point, I may consider adding it here as an option.
+But not yet.